In this post I’m going to show you what type of tile (ceramic or porcelain or stone) is the best choice for your shower walls & shower base, and why.

 Ceramic Tile Permeability Problem

-Because ceramic tile is significantly less dense than porcelain, it is more permeable to moisture.
+If you’re considering ceramic tile in your shower, you should keep in mind that it’s significantly less dense than porcelain, which means that it’s more permeable to moisture.
 This can be a problem when you’re building a tiled shower.

 When you are laying tile, the hydration of the mortar beneath your tile is extremely important for secure bonding to the substrate, and strength after setting.